mb6ockatf/math_latex_notex/pythagorean.typ

 Has been used it Atanasyan's geometry students' book

 = By Triangles Similiarity
 Shown in Kiselev's geometry students' book.
+Put the height from 90#sym.degree angle onto the hypotenuse, and the resulting 2 triangles are similar to the larger one.
+Then do the fractions, and you will get the final equation.

 = By Angle's cos

 = Garfield Proof 1882
+#align(right)[
+	#figure(
+	  image("images/garfield.jpg", width: 20%),
+	  caption: [ James Garfield's proof],
+	)
+]

 = The Oldest Proof
-Was first mentioned in work of Bhāskara II
+Was first mentioned in work of Bhāskara II.
+Literally, the wierdest one.

 = Hawkins' Proof

 = Gofman's Proof